AnActualEmerald/papa/README.md

 ```

 ### Ubuntu/Debian(& derivatives)
-Download the `.deb` file the latest release and install it using whatever you usually use to install packages:
+Download the `.deb` file from the latest release and install it using whatever you usually use to install packages:
 ```bash
 sudo apt install ./papa_1.0.0.rc.1.deb
 ```